-Advances and Reimbursement Agreements
+Advances and Reimbursement Agreements - 70 Ranch, LLC.

-On March 31, 2015, Altamira Metropolitan District No. 5 entered into an advance and reimbursement agreement with WEN37 Holdings, LLC (the Developer).
-At the time of advance and reimbursement agreement, the Developer had provided advances totaling \$216,000.
-The agreement stipulates that the District shall reimburse the Developer for any advances to the District for construction, maintenance, and operation costs associated with the provision of certain public improvements, facilities, and services, together with interest at a rate of 7% per annum.
-The District shall make payment for the advances, subject to annual appropriation and budget approval, from funds available within any fiscal year and not otherwise required for operations, capital improvements, debt service costs, and expenses of the District.
+The District entered into an advance and reimbursement agreement with 70 Ranch, LLC on January 9, 2020.
+The agreement establishes the terms and conditions for reimbursing operations and maintenance costs.
+The District shall reimburse 70 Ranch, LLC for the advances together with interest at the rate of 7% per annum on such sums advanced.
+The District shall make payment for the advances, subject to annual appropriation and budget approval, from funds available within any fiscal year and not otherwise required for operations, capital improvements, and debt service costs and expenses of the District.
+At December 31, 2021, the District owed 70 Ranch, LLC \$50,000 in principal and \$5,399 in accrued interest.

-NOTE 4 - LONG-TERM OBLIGATIONS (CONTINUED)
+NOTE 5 - LONG-TERM OBLIGATIONS (CONTINUED)